 Once you’ve taken the above steps to build up your business credit, you’re in maintenance mode.

 Regularly review your business and personal credit reports.
-Having an account with a credit monitoring platform, such as Creditera, helps you keep tabs on your business and personal credit from month to month.
-If any errors show up on your reports, you can dispute them and get them fixed right away.
-Or if some part of your credit history, such as trade data, is sparse, then you can take steps to build up your credit specifically in that area.
+If any errors show up on your reports, you can dispute them and get them fixed.
+If some part of your credit history, such as trade data, is sparse, then you can consider steps to build up your credit specifically in that area.

-And it won’t hurt to familiarize yourself with the different components of your business credit report, so you can work on the specific factors that are bringing down your score.
+You can also familiarize yourself with the different components of your business credit report, so you can work on any factors that may be weighing down your score.

 Just as with your personal finances, pay your business’ bills on time or early.
-Payment history is the main factor used to calculate your business credit score.
-The best way to keep up your business credit score over time is to pay every one of your suppliers and creditors on time, or better yet, early.
+Payment history is a major factor used to calculate your business credit score.
+The best way to keep up your business credit score over time is to pay your suppliers and creditors on time.